-A table of risk management charges for FY 2021, by agency, program and fund can be viewed by clicking on the Risk Expenditures button on the main page.
+A table of risk management charges for FY 2022, by agency, program, and fund can be viewed by clicking on the Risk Expenditures button on the Main Menu.
 The amounts charged to agencies were determined during the budget development and appropriation processes.
 OSPB prorated the agency amounts by program and fund based on the information provided by agencies last fall.
 If an agency would like to make changes to the Risk Management Table, they should contact their OSPB analyst.

-You may get a warning message after clicking "Risk Management" button on the main page.
-Please click "OK" button to proceed.
+You may get a warning message after clicking the "Risk Management" button on the Main Menu.
+Please click the "OK" button to proceed.